 Security Surrounds Us

-The presenters cited multiple examples of how Google is always innovating with regard to cloud and Internet security — while improving user experience.
+The presenters cited multiple examples of how Google is always innovating with regard to secure cloud infrastructure — while improving user experience.
 Three examples follow.

 The Android OS has built-in “hooks” so that Google can send security updates as technology advances.
 Mobile users benefit from stronger security immediately instead of having to wait for an OS revision.
 (By the way, without the cloud, the level of mobile device use that’s become the norm in personal and business applications wouldn’t be possible, let alone the ability to send secure updates remotely.)